Featured Missions & Projects - Astrophysics Science Division (660)

 The Fermi Gamma-ray Space Telescope is opening a wide new window on the universe.
 Gamma rays are the highest-energy form of light, and the gamma-ray sky is radically different from the one we perceive with our own eyes.
 Fermi is advancing our understanding of a broad range of topics, including supermassive black holes, dark matter studies, the physics of pulsars and gamma-rays bursts, and the origin of cosmic rays.
 The mission observes high-energy gamma rays over a broad range of energies as well as more focused gamma-ray bursts.
 Fermi was launched in 2008.

 The NuSTAR mission will deploy the first focusing telescope for imaging the sky with high-energy X-rays.
 NuSTAR will undertake the first census of supermassive black holes throughout cosmic space and time, map supernova explosions, and study the most extreme active galaxies.
 The telescope will allow scientists to explore fundamental questions about the universe, such as what happens at the edge of a black hole, the nature of the mysterious "dark energy" pulling apart the universe, and what powered the Big Bang.
-The mission is slated for launch in 2012.

 The High Energy Astrophysics Science Archive Research Center (HEASARC) is the primary archive for NASA missions dealing with extremely energetic phenomena, from black holes to the Big Bang.
 Having recently merged with the Legacy Archive for Microwave Background Data Analysis (LAMBDA), it includes data obtained by NASA's high-energy astronomy missions from the extreme ultraviolet through gamma-ray bands, along with missions that study the relic cosmic microwave background.